 Do you offer telemedicine?
 Yes!
 I can work alongside your regular vet to provide integrative care.
 Your pet must have had a health check within the last 3 -6 months, and ongoing regular checks with your regular veterinarian will be required to ensure your pet gets optimal care.
 An individual care plan will be devised and sent to your regular vet including details of diet recommendations, herbs and supplements, or Medicinal CBD recommendations.

 Some issues are best seen initially with a face-to-face visit, then I may able to offer revisit appointments as a telemedicine consultation.
-The fee for telemedicine consultations is $80 (30 minutes) or $120 (45 minutes).
+The fee for telemedicine consultations is $80 (30 minutes), $100 (45 minutes), $120 (60 minutes).

 How does a telemedicine appointment work?